A Healthy Working Environment For Everyone

-The Society is governed by its members through a board of directors, known as the Council, and the Faculty Board, which reports to Council through its Registrar.
+The Society is governed by its members through a board of Trustees, known as the Board, and the Faculty of Occupational Hygiene Committee, which reports to the Board through its Registrar.
 It also has a range of committees, chaired by members and with input from other volunteers and staff.
 These committees, alongside a team of regional organisers and volunteers from BOHS membership, provide technical, strategic and project-by-project input to the Society’s various initiatives and on-going activities.

-BOHS Head Office is led by our Chief Executive who is directly accountable to Council, with a senior management team responsible for: qualifications and training; member services; conferences; research; international services; communications and marketing; operations and finance.
+BOHS Head Office is led by our Chief Executive who is directly accountable to the Board, with a senior management team responsible for;

 Senior Management Team